Nandini039/Gesture-Volume-Control/README.md

-🔊 Volume Control With Hand Gesture
+🔊 Volume Control Using Hand Gesture

 Project Overview
 This application is a real-time Human-Computer Interaction (HCI) system that enables touchless control over your computer's master audio volume using a webcam.
 The core function is to track a simple hand gesture and precisely map the measured distance to the system's sound level.